-Unlike many of Prince's previous albums, Diamonds And Pearls didn't contain any updated tracks from the vault.
-All of the album's 13 songs were written and recorded over the course of a year and a half.
+Unlike many of Prince’s previous albums, Diamonds And Pearls didn’t contain any updated tracks from the vault.
+All of the album’s 13 songs were written and recorded over the course of the 15 months preceding the album’s release.

-Similarly, Money Don't Matter 2 Night, Willing And Able and Strollin' were recorded in August/September 1990, while in Tokyo, Japan, for the Nude Tour.
-Insatiable was recorded in October 1990 at Larrabee Sound Studios, West Hollywood, CA, USA, and the remainder of the tracks were recorded at Paisley Park Studios; Thunder, Cream, Jughead and Push were recorded in Winter 1990-1991, while Gett Off was recorded in May 1991, as the last track added to the album.
+The remainder of the tracks were recorded at Paisley Park Studios, Chanhassen, Minnesota.
+Cream in early December 1990.
+Thunder, Jughead and Push in late january / Early February, while Gett Off was recorded in May 1991, as the last track added to the album.

 New Power Generation input

-Kirk Johnson would remain with Prince for a number of years in different roles, becoming his full-time drummer from 1996-2000 and Prince's best man at his wedding to Mayte in 1996.
+Kirk Johnson would remain with Prince for a number of years in different roles, becoming his full-time drummer from 1996-2000 and Prince’s best man at his wedding to Mayte in 1996 and minder/valet in the last stage of Prince’s life.

 The album produced six commercially-released singles, Gett Off, Cream (both of which preceded the album’s release), Insatiable, Diamonds And Pearls, Money Don’t Matter 2 Night, and Thunder (available in the UK only).
 Additionally, Willing And Able was released to radio as a promotional single in the USA.